Written by: Chandler Strickland

 Effective management begins with understanding how many deer your land can support—what biologists call the carrying capacity.
 You can assess this by:

-Fortunately, there are reliable tools to help.
-Trail camera surveys, observational data, spotlight counts (where legal), when using a scientific protocol, have all been successfully used for decades to estimate deer abundance, sex ratios, and age structure (and hopefully in the future drone counts once research is completed).
+There are some reliable tools to help.
+Trail camera surveys, observational data, spotlight counts (where legal), when using a scientific protocol, have all been successfully used for decades to estimate deer abundance, sex ratios, and age structure.
+(Looking forward, drone counts may also become a practical option once research and protocols are finalized).

 Without a population estimate, harvest decisions become more of a guess.
 However, the following general guidelines can help: